tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 # Managing Command State

-A component has access to `commandResponseManager` which is used to manage the state of commands during its execution.
+A component has access to the `commandResponseManager` which is used to manage the state of commands during its execution.
-On receiving a command as a part of `onSubmit` and if the command is accepted by the component, the framework adds the command to an internal CommandResponseManager (CRM).
+On receiving a command as a part of `onSubmit`, and if the command is accepted by the component, the framework adds the command to an internal CommandResponseManager (CRM).
 The framework also uses the `SubmitResponse` returned by the `onSubmit` handler to update the CommandResponseManager.
 In many cases, this is adequate and no other information is required to handle completion information.